wdi-sf-fall/notes/week_07_rails_continued/day_05_mail_in_rails/README.md

 ####1) Create ActionMailer instance

+Just like controllers, the best way to create an ActionMailer instances is asking rails to generate one:

 	rails g mailer user_mailer signup_confirmation

 This command creates an app/mailers directory with a user_mailer.rb file in it and we can use this to send out our signup confirmation email.
-The generator also creates two views for the message which contains some default text.
+The generator also creates two views for the message which contains default text.
 One view for plain text emails, another formatted in html.
+This is to support **multi-part emails**.

 	/app/views/user_mailer/signup_confirmation.text.erb
 	/app/views/user_mailer/signup_confirmation.html.erb

-Not all clients prefer HTML emails, and so sending both is best practice.
-ActionMailer takes care of sending both version in the message body, the mail client picks the preferred.
+Not all clients prefer HTML emails, and so sending a plain text vcersion is best practice.
+ActionMailer sends **multi-part emails**, the mail client picks the preferred.

 ####2) Writing the email method

 Note that we can share instance variables between the view and the mailer itself much like we can with a controller.

-It’s important that the signup_confirmation method ends with a call to mail as this will generate the email and return it.
+It’s important that the **signup_confirmation method** ends with a call to mail as this will generate the email and return it.

 We can pass a variety of options to this method including who we send it to and the message’s subject.